FiditeNemini/artcraft/docs/README.md

 We will provide API tokens for use in the HTTP `Authorization:` header soon as a means to bypass rate limiting as well as access your privately uploaded voice models.

-## A note about tokens
+## High level notes

+The following details pertain to all of our endpoints.

+### HTTP Response Codes

+* **`HTTP 400` - Bad request**, something was wrong with your request.
+* **`HTTP 401` - Unauthorized**, eg. bad `Authorization:` header or incorrect use of a login-required endpoint.
+* **`HTTP 429` - Too many requests**, you're sending too many requests and you'll need to slow things down.

+### Tokens / Primary Key Identifiers

 All of the entities in our database model have Crockford-encoded token primary key identifiers.
-We uniquely prefix each entity type to keep tokens recognizable, but you should treat the tokens as *opaque strings*.
+We uniquely prefix each entity type to keep tokens recognizably namespaced, but you should treat the tokens as *opaque strings*.
 That is, do not validate the prefix (eg. `U:`) to assert that a given token (eg. `U:E00D2RD3ZNZ7P`) is a user.
-These are only helpful for human debugging.
+These are only helpful for human debugging, and they are subject to change.

 ## Text to Speech